 Using a selected use case, this lecture will teach students how to develop analytics-based services in an applied setting.
 We teach the theoretical foundations of selected machine learning algorithms (e.g., convolutional neural networks) and development concepts (e.g., developing modeling, training, inference pipelines) and teach how to apply these concepts to build a functioning prototype of an analytics-based service (e.g., inference running on a device).
 During the course, students will work in small groups to apply the learned concepts in the programming language Python using packages such as Keras, Tensorflow or Scikit-Learn.

 Recommendations

-The course is aimed at students in the Master's program with basic knowledge in statistics and applied programming in Python.
-Knowledge from the lecture Artificial Intelligence in Service Systems may be beneficial.
+The course is aimed at students in the Master program with basic knowledge in statistics and applied programming in Python.
+Familiarity with the contents of the lecture Artificial Intelligence in Service Systems will be beneficial.

 Additional information